 Recipe Notes

-Storage: Soft Pumpkin Cookies do not store well at room temperature.
-Because of the canned pumpkin and the oil, these cookies tend to get wet and sticky when kept at room temperature for more than a day.
-We prefer baking what will be eaten the same day and then freezing the unbaked dough (see next note).
-However if there are baked cookies that won't be finished, I've found it's best to freeze them after the first day.
-Put the completely cooled (and baked) cookies in a freezer-safe container or bag.
-Freeze for 2-3 months and bring back to room temperature by warming one in the microwave for 5-10 seconds.
+Storage: Because of the canned pumpkin and oil, these cookies get wet and sticky when kept at room temperature for more than a day.
+I prefer baking what will be eaten the same day, then freezing unbaked dough (see next note).
+If there are baked cookies that won’t be finished, I’ve found it’s best to freeze them after the first day: Put completely cooled cookies in a freezer-safe container or bag.
+Freeze for 2–3 months and bring back to room temperature by warming one in the microwave for 5–10 seconds.

-Freezing the unbaked dough: Place the cookie dough balls on a large sheet pan and freeze until solid.
-Once solid, transfer the frozen dough balls to an airtight container/bag separated by parchment paper (so they don't all stick together in one clump) and freeze for up to 3 months.
-To bake: You can bake cookies straight from the freezer; just add 1-3 minutes onto the cooking time (or thaw the dough in the fridge and bake according to directions).
+Freezing unbaked dough: Place cookie dough balls on a large sheet pan and freeze until solid.
+Once solid, transfer frozen dough balls to an airtight container/bag separated by parchment paper (so they don’t all stick together) and freeze for up to 3 months.
+You can bake cookies straight from the freezer; just add 1–3 minutes onto the cooking time (or thaw dough in the fridge and bake according to directions).

 Serving: 1cookie | Calories: 120kcal | Carbohydrates: 18g | Protein: 1g | Fat: 5g | Saturated Fat: 2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Trans Fat: 0.02g | Cholesterol: 4mg | Sodium: 63mg | Potassium: 35mg | Fiber: 1g | Sugar: 11g | Vitamin A: 697IU | Vitamin C: 0.2mg | Calcium: 22mg | Iron: 1mg